Transcatheter aortic valve replacement: Recovery

+Within 24 hours post-operation, patients are encouraged to be walking.
+It is common for patients to have an overnight hospital stay post operatively.
+Follow-up examinations (Chest X-ray, EKG, and Cardiac US) ensure heart functioning.
+Incision sites are monitored closely.
+Pts. are encouraged not to drive for 72 hours post operatively, and to avoid physical activity for up to 10 days.
+Most patients resume activity within 2 weeks.

 A 2018 study that interviewed nineteen elderly patients six months after a transapical TAVI procedure found that participants felt weak and tired at first after TAVI, some more than before the procedure.
 Some reported a later "surprisingly simple rehabilitation" with rapid recovery, while others had a "demanding rehabilitation", with slow recovery, fatigue, and weakness.

 Durability

 The durability of transcatheter prostheses, in terms of all-cause mortality and the need of re-intervention, was not reliably known as of 2021 due to the lack of long-term follow-up data.
-A narrative review published in 2021 reported that a 2015 study involving simulation on first-generation prostheses suggested a TAVI durability limited to 7-8 years.
+A narrative review published in 2021 reported that a 2015 study involving simulation on first-generation prostheses suggested a TAVI durability limited to 7–8 years.
 Later prostheses have improved durability.

 Bioprosthetic valve disfunction (BVD) has historically been divided into SVD (structural valve deterioration, including irreversible intrinsic changes of the prosthetic valve structure), NSVD (non-structural valve deterioration, including irreversible intra- or para-prosthetic regurgitation, prosthesis malposition, and patient-prosthesis mismatch), valve thrombosis, and endocarditis (which can be potentially reversible).
 Durability seems to be similar between TAVI and surgical implantation (SAVR), but there is a lack of long-term data, with only computed simulation models available.
 In many respects TAVI and SAVR are comparable, but TAVI still has a higher rate of NSVD.
 In elderly patients the prostheses should outlive the patient.
 The 2021 review suggested that in younger patients (with longer average life expectancy) choosing TAVI might still be premature, due to the increased likelihood of the need for future re-operation with worse prognostic impact.

 History

 The catheter procedure was invented and developed in Aarhus University Hospital Denmark in 1989 by Henning Rud Andersen, who performed the first animal implantations that year.

 The first implantation in a human was performed on 16 April 2002 by Alain Cribier in Hopital Charles Nicolle, at the University of Rouen, France.
-Technology experts Stan Rowe and Stan Rabinowitz partnered with physicians Alain Cribier and Martin Leon of NewYork–Presbyterian Hospital and others to create the company Percutaneous Valve Technologies (PVT) in 2002.
+Technology experts Stan Rowe and Stan Rabinowitz partnered with physicians Alain Cribier and Martin Leon of NewYork–Presbyterian / Columbia and others to create the company Percutaneous Valve Technologies (PVT) in 2002.

 The company was purchased by Edwards Lifesciences in 2004; its valve became the Sapien valve.
 It was the first aortic valve device to receive FDA approval, in November 2011 for use in inoperable patients and in October 2012 for use in patients at high surgical risk.
 The device is effective in improving functioning in patients with severe aortic stenosis.
 It is now approved in more than 50 countries.

-Internationally famous pop singer Mick Jagger had the procedure in March 2019 at NewYork–Presbyterian, which was said to have raised public awareness.
+The Rolling Stones' Mick Jagger had the procedure in March 2019 at NewYork–Presbyterian, which was said to have raised public awareness.